-It is particularly important that Notifications be set for the Heat Chart group of rules.
-This is easily done from the Current Schedule page by clicking the + button beside a rule and then clicking a server.

-Doing this opens a window with three tabs -Overview, Settings, and Advanced.
+It is particularly important to set Notifications for the Heat Chart group of rules.
+From the Current Schedule page, click the + button beside a rule and then click a server.
+Doing this opens a window with three tabs: Overview, Settings, and Advanced.